As you hit the last trimester of pregnancy, you’ll probably start to wonder what you can do to make your labour shorter and easier.

-Well, the way you sit, work, and even the way you travel, all have an important part to play in your labour.
+Well, did you know the way you sit, work, and even the way you travel, all have an important part to play in your labour?

 When your baby is in its most favourable position for delivery, it has its back leaning towards your tummy, slightly to the left or right, its limbs facing inward and its head down.
 You may hear your midwife refer to this as the anterior position.
 When your baby’s back is lying against your spine this is called the posterior position.
 Although it may seem a minor point, your baby’s position has an impact on the type of labour you will have.
 If your baby is anterior, the chin can tuck into the chest and the smallest part of the baby’s head can fit snugly onto the cervix, which then dilates as a result of the pressure.
 Progress through labour is usually consistent.

 If the baby’s spine is against your own, its chin cannot tuck into the chest and so the fit between your cervix and the baby’s head is not snug.
 Because of this the baby cannot usually deliver in this position.
 Problems that may arise include back pain in late pregnancy and labour.
 You may also experience strong Braxton Hicks contractions.
 These are the body’s way of turning the baby around before labour, and they often feel like the real thing.
 Unfortunately, because of the uneven pressure on the cervix, pregnancy may go over the due date.
 Sometimes the membranes rupture early, and if so, you will need to have an induction if you are not contracting.

 When you go into labour and your baby is posterior, it can often turn by itself, but this increases the time that your labour takes, along with the level of back pain.
 These births can end in forceps deliveries or Caesarean sections, either because the mum is tired or the baby has not turned and can go no further.
 Rarely, the baby can stay in the posterior position.
 When this happens the baby is looking up at the ceiling when it is born, descriptively termed “face to pubes”.